alexdevero/alex-devero-blog/__drafts__/draft--truthy-falsy.md

 The reason is that while primitives (primitive data types) are cheap objects are expensive.
 Primitives are immutable and can share references.
 They also don't have to hold any state for each instance.
 This is not true for objects.
 Objects have their own unique memory address and can hold their own unique internal state.

 All this means that JavaScript needs more resources to create and work with objects than with primitives.
-When you use object type, such as `new Boolean` you not creating a simple primitive, `true` or `false`.
+When you use object type, such as `new Boolean` you are not creating a simple primitive, `true` or `false`.
 You are creating whole new `Boolean()` object.
 Save some memory and use the `Boolean` constructor, or NOT NOT (`!!`).

 ## Filtering arrays of strings with Boolean